vault27/Foundation/paloalto.md

 - Enable dynamic routing on this tunnel
 - Add required rules

+### Decomission tunnels

+1. Determine affected networks using Proxy-ID
+2. Make sure that networks are unique for particular tunnel and not used in other tunnels
+3. Find all network objects in scope of affected networks
+4. Delete all identified objects from all rules in all Device Groups: Security Policies, NAT… everything
+5. Doublecheck that all objects are not used in any rules anymore
+6. Delete all affected objects
+7. Delete tunnel itself
+8. Delete tunnel interface
+9. Delete IKE Gateway
+10. Delete IKE crypto profile if is not used anywhere else
+11. Delete IPSec Crypto Profile - if it is not used anywhere else
+12. Delete associated zone - if it is not used anywhere else - BE CAREFUL!
+It MAY be used in RULES and NAT!
+13. Delete affected routes: delete tunnel interface from redistribution profile or static routes
+14. Commit and push to devices

 ### Redundancy

 - Two different ISPs - 2 different tunnels